Planned Facilitation of Difficult Dialogues in the Classroom

 Categories: Engagement and inclusive Pedagogy

-To our guests with disabilities, please indicate if you need special services, assistance or appropriate modifications to fully participate in this event by contacting Accessibility Services, email@example.com, 419-372-8495.
+To individuals with disabilities, please indicate if you need special services, assistance or appropriate modifications to fully participate in this event by contacting Accessibility Services, email@example.com, 419-372-8495.
 Please notify us prior to the event.